WoleFabikun/Green-Thumb-Drive/README.md

 - Add the required environment variables.
 You will need an [OPENAI api key](https://openai.com/blog/openai-api) and a [VideoDB api key](https://videodb.io/)

 Start the development server:

+Be sure to have the flask backend running.
 ```bash
 // (or npm run dev)
 bun dev